dsilverberg95/dynamic_tuna/README.md

 ## Randomness Injection

 In practice, choosing the configuration at each step that maximizes $A$ is done by evaluating $A$ at a huge number $m$ of configurations.
 All surrogate models enable the user to specify $m$ at each step, either as a constant or a function $m=g(n, t)$.
 Setting $m=1$ will perform random sampling, while setting $m$ to a large value will induce a more faithful adherence to the acquisition function.
 The choice of $m$ reflect's the user's confidence that the surrogate model resembles the objective function.
-The computations of $A$ are vectorized, so setting $m$ to any value up than 100 million should not pose any problem.
+The computations of $A$ are vectorized, so setting $m$ can be set as large as 10 million should not be problematic (unless your surrogate model is an extremely large/deep random forest).

 The $m$ configurations at which $A$ is evaluated are selected via Sobol sampling (see: https://en.wikipedia.org/wiki/Sobol_sequence).

 ---